 The body’s response to a missed dose varies:

-- Repeated missed doses: Skipping multiple doses can significantly reduce drug levels in the bloodstream.
-This often results in symptom relapse or exacerbation of the underlying psychiatric disorder.
+- Repeated missed doses: Skipping multiple doses can reduce drug levels in the bloodstream.
+This can increase the risk of symptom relapse or worsening of the underlying psychiatric condition.

 The Pharmacological Impact of Missing a Dose